CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## A guide to the code

 If you're reading the code for the first time, the best place to start is `chemprop/train/run_training.py`.
 The `run_training` function inside this file executes a run of the core experiment, used to assess predictive accuracy and calibration. `run_training` contains an outer loop over ensemble members and an inner loop over samples.
-For each sample, the function returns predictive means and learned aleatoric uncertainty.
+For each sample, the function saves down predictive means and learned aleatoric uncertainty.

-For certain Bayesian methods, `run_training` calls other training loop functions.
+`run_training` calls Bayesian training loop functions.
 These are housed within the folder `chemprop/train/bayes_tr`.
 Important classes and functions for Bayesan implementations are housed within the folder `chemprop/bayes`.

 The secondary experiment is molecular search.
 The main training loop for this experiment is found in the file `chemprop/train/pdts.py` (which contains the `pdts` function).